-Given this brave new world, how will talent acquisition change?
-Most importantly, what do companies need to do differently to attract, engage and onboard remote talent?
+Given these new circumstances, how will talent acquisition change?
+Most importantly, what do companies need to do differently to attract, engage, and onboard remote talent?
 Over this blog series, we’ll address those questions, including:

 - How to ensure you make the right remote hire.